-The confidence interval is a range of values for difference between the population means of the two variables, based on our samples estimates of the means and an estimate for the margin of error due to random sampling.
+The confidence interval is a range of values for the difference between the population means of the two variables, based on our samples estimates of the means and an estimate for the margin of error due to random sampling.

-The output to the call to t.test above also included a confidence interval, in an item called conf.int.
-Let's call this item to report our confidence interval:
+The output to the call to t.test above also includes a confidence interval in an object called conf.int.
+Let us call this object from the R console to report our confidence interval: